iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Global Lipschitz Gradient and its weaker Implications, Smoothness.md

 **Proposition 2: Stronger Implications under Convexity and Equivalence**
 > By assuming that $f$ is convex, and it has Lipchitz gradient, condition 3 is implied (by condition 1, and 2), and condition 3 is a equivalent to $f$ having a globally lipschitz gradient. hence all conditions are equivalent under the assumption that $f$ is a convex function.

+**Propostion 3: Weakening the Assumption on Functions to Prove Equivalence**
+> For any $C^2$ functions that satisfies 2, it also satisfies the Globally Lipschitz gradient conditions.

 **Remarks**